Photo of Mukherjee, Ishani

 Education

-PhD, University of Illinois at Chicago, Communication
+PhD, University of Illinois Chicago, Communication

 MA, Northern Illinois University, Communication Studies